How Often Should PAT Testing Be Done? A Risk Assessment Guide

 Assessment Factors

-Equipment type - Some equipment types are more susceptible to damage than others.
-For example, small appliances are easily moved and often dropped.
-Large stationary appliances are rarely moved and less likely to be damaged.
-An electric shock from hand-held appliances is usually more serious as the fault current is more likely to pass across the heart.
+Equipment type - Some equipment is more likely to be damaged than others.
+Small portable items are frequently moved and are more likely to be dropped.
+Large stationary appliances are rarely moved and are generally lower risk.
+An electric shock from hand-held equipment is often more serious because the fault current is more likely to pass across the heart.

 Frequency of use - Equipment that is used frequently is more likely to suffer damage than equipment that is used less often.